NEW WORKSHOP SERIES beginning Feb 2016

 Grief as a response to loss and death is part of life, but is often seen as something to be fixed or avoided, as if there was something ‘wrong’, if you are feeling sad about the end of a relationship, the loss of a job or of failing health, or if you are still grieving a parent, sibling, partner or child who died a while ago.
 You may feel pressure to ‘move on’ to the next thing rather than acknowledging the pain of the loss.
 These walks are also a space for acknowledging empathic pain of tragedy not in our immediate life; war, violence, pollution, loss of any life.

 The walks are free and open to everyone.
-They take place in Myatt's Fields Park, SE5 9RA and the next one is on Tuesday 27th October 2015 10.30am - 12pm .
+They take place in Myatt's Fields Park, SE5 9RA .
+Contact ceribuckmaster(at)gmail.com for details of the next one in 2016.

 These walks are a simple way of beginning a conversation about grief and loss.
 It is not bereavement counselling and there will be support for telling your story in a way that is safe for you, and guidelines for how to listen.
 The walks are an investigation into how as a community we can allow grief some space.